kbose28/FarmTest/README.md

 -   Error: "Installation failed: Could not find build tools necessary to build farmtest", this means that you do not have command line tools installed.
 Since `farmtest` relies on `C++` code, command line tools need to be installed to compile the code.
 For Windows you need Rtools, for Mac OS X you need to install Command Line Tools for XCode.
 See (<https://support.rstudio.com/hc/en-us/articles/200486498-Package-Development-Prerequisites>).

--   Error includes: "... .rdb':No such file or directory", try devtools::install\_github("kbose28/farmtest", dependencies=TRUE)
+-   Error includes: "... .rdb': No such file or directory", try devtools::install\_github("kbose28/farmtest", dependencies=TRUE)

 -   Error in RStudio even after installing XCode: "Could not find tools necessary to build farmtest."
 This is a known bug in RStudio.
 Try options(buildtools.check=function(action) TRUE) in RStudio to prevent RStudio from validating build tools.